 A: If you don’t feel comfortable with your therapist, you have every right to bring it up or to find another provider.
 I tell my own clients that if they don't feel like things are progressing, to let me know.
 I also don't get offended if I'm not the right fit for everyone.
 We all have different personalities and backgrounds so we won't be comfortable with just anyone.

-If you are looking for a Christian counselor, you can find one in your area using our new directory: Christian Counselor Near Me.
-I have have a podcast episode on How to Find a Christian Counselor that discusses various factors to look for. —T.A.
+If you are looking for a Christian counselor, we have have a podcast episode on How to Find a Christian Counselor that discusses various factors to look for.
+If you are open to trying online counseling, check out Faithful Counseling, which offers professional counseling with licensed Christian counselors in an accessible online format.

 Q: I have OCD with really bad thoughts.
 I find myself condemned, guilty, and depressed.
 Will God forgive me?